| Flying officer Tytherleigh,

 In June 2002, a six-paragraph letter

-purporting to be from Wing Commader Guy Gibson to Flying
+purporting to be from Wing Commander Guy Gibson to Flying

 Officer Tytherleigh's parents, was offered for sale